openartmarket/supabase-live-table/README.md

   for each row execute procedure moddatetime (updated_at);
 ```

+The `created_at` and `updated_at` columns are used to determine whether or not to apply a change to the in-memory replica.
+We skip changes that were made before the snapshot was taken.

 ### 3. Enable realtime

 Make sure the replicated table has `supabase_realtime` publication enabled: